lnurl/luds/XX.md

 With `Accept: text/event-stream`, the endpoint covers exactly the presented set: current state first, live settlements after, on one connection.

-- The `LN SERVICE` first emits one `data:` frame per presented `verify` URL carrying its current state (this burst is the snapshot; it includes still-pending invoices as `settled: false` and unknown URLs as `ERROR`).
+- The `LN SERVICE` first emits the session frame (see Stream sessions below), then one `data:` frame per presented `verify` URL carrying its current state (this burst is the snapshot; it includes still-pending invoices as `settled: false` and unknown URLs as `ERROR`).
 It then holds the connection open and emits a further frame only when a still-pending presented invoice settles.
 - Stream frames arrive individually and cannot share a map key, so each frame is a single result object that MUST include its `verify` field for correlation:

 ```